 The Monotheist Group

 The men are to support the women with what God has bestowed upon them over one another and for what they spend of their money.
 The upright females are dutiful; keeping private the personal matters for what God keeps watch over.
-As for those females from whom you fear desertion, then you shall advise them, and abandon them in the bedchamber, and SEPARATE FROM THEM.
-If they respond to you, then do not seek a way over them; God is Most High, Great.
+As for those females from whom you fear rebellion, then you shall advise them, and abandon them in the bedchamber, and WITHDRAW FROM THEM; if they obey you, then do not seek a way over them; God is Most High, Great.

 According to verse 2:231 discussed earlier, divorce would be more suitable as a final step as opposed to a marriage where there is violence against the woman or the woman living under constant threat of violence.